h-fuzzy-logic/blog/_drafts/analyzing-user-events.md

 <h1 class="h4">What are the challenges of working with this kind of data?</h1>
 <ul>
-	<li>Processing such a large amount of data take a lot of time cause out of memory errors. </li>
+	<li>Processing such a large amount of data take a lot of time and cause out of memory errors. </li>
 	<li>Because the data is structured in such a detailed way (i.e., a timestamp for each user event), it is hard to spot trends or patterns.</li>
-	<li>Becuase so many users are represented, it is difficult to know if calculations are "correct"</li>
+	<li>Becuase so many users are represented, it is difficult to know if calculations are "correct."</li>
 	<li>Parsing and understanding JSON data can be tricky.</li>
 </ul>
 Below are ideas and code samples for handling each challenge.

-<h1 class="h4">Reducing processing time and prevening memory errors</h1>
+<h1 class="h4">Reducing processing time and preventing memory errors</h1>
 Be mindful of which columns of data are needed for the task at hand.
 For example, if answering the question "When do most users play," then only use the relevant columns (probably installation_id and timestamp in this data).
 This might mean only reading in certain columns from the CSV file and/or dropping nonessential columns from dataframes.

 When coding, be open to different ways to accomplish the task at hand.
 For example, Python and Pandas provide many different ways add a column to a dataframe.
 And over time frameworks added faster and faster functionality.
 Be sure if you are using a Q & A site (like StackOverflow) to check the date on the accepted answer to make sure it is recent.